mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-successful-remote-teams.md

 transition.
 Besides following a number of guidelines, it is also essential to conduct a cultural shift in how work is done.

+simplabs has been full remote since it was founded.
+We have team members in six countries across Europe now with people working from co-working offices in Berlin, living rooms in Augsburg, sheds in Dublin or even a sailboat in Portugal.

 Going remote does not necessarily require shifting entire companies and teams to the new working model at once.
 Also, different people will be able to adapt to remote work to different extents.
 Out of personal experience, I can say forcing